 As the governing body for soccer in Canada the Canadian Soccer Association is responsible for training coaches from grassroots to national team level.
 With the increasing number of players registering with clubs across the country this represents a considerable challenge.
-In order to meet this challenge the Association has developed a Long Term Player Development (LTPD) Model and tailored the Coach Education Program to this Model.
+In order to meet this challenge the Association has developed the Canada Soccer Pathway (LTPD) and tailored the Coach Education Program to this Model.
 As a result a two-streamed education program has been developed in conjunction with the NCCP and our provincial/territorial partners that we feel will meet the needs of both developing coaches and the sport itself.

 The Streams through which a coach may enter and/or advance are:

 - Community Coach Stream